robenkleene/design-references/illustrator/tutorials/illustrator-gradient-art.md

 ## Tweak Design

-1. With the design select, go to "Window > Stroke" and set the "Weight: `0.5`".
+1. With the design selected, go to "Window > Stroke" and set the "Weight: `0.5`", and set the stroke color to white.